The Famous Five (Canada): The Five

 The women of the Famous Five included Emily Murphy, Henrietta Muir Edwards, Nellie McClung, Louise McKinney, and Irene Parlby.
 These five women represent iconic powerful movements and change within Canada, as they devoted their lives to advocacy in the 1880s, through to the 1890s.
 As the group first convened in Alberta, the five were initially referred to as The Alberta Five by the media.
 However, as a result of the group's importance to Canada as a whole, the group was eventually referred to as The Famous Five.

 Henrietta Muir Edwards

 Henrietta Muir Edwards, author and researcher on women's topics, held an influence within the National Council of Women of Canada and held chairmanship of the Committee in Law in the National Council of Women for more than 35 years.
-She was also a Red Cross leader during the First World War.
-Edwards was the secretary of the National Subcommittee which focused on thrift and economy in Canadian homes.
+She was also a Red Cross leader during World War I. Edwards was the secretary of the National Subcommittee which focused on thrift and economy in Canadian homes.
 She was also a founding member of the Victorian Order of Nurses.